Sunday, June 29, 2025

 A.J.
 Johnson was buried in the Moab cemetery next to his sister, just south of town, not too many miles from the Hole N" the Rock, a piece of land, a southern Utah landmark, that has been photographed over and over again by curious tourists, who were en route west to Salt Lake City or south to Mounument Valley, or to other sight-seeing adventures like the Four Corners area, where you can stand in one spot and be in Arizona, Utah, Colorado and New Mexico.

 Both loved A.J.
-Jimmy cherished their life-long partnership, albeit only for a wonderful eight years.
+Jimmy cherished their lifelong partnership, albeit for only a wonderful eight years.
 It seemed more like decades for all they had accomplished in such a short time.
 Rebecca had her own special reason for honoring A.J.
 Johnson.

 A.J. was simply Cupid in her mind.
 Of course, she would often call him Mr. Grizzley; he was close to being the Roman god of love with a bow and arrow slung over his shoulder.